Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Materials and methods

-Samples are IBS AO mono-layers deposited at LMA.
+Samples are IBS AO mono-layers deposited at Laboratoire des Mat\'eriaux Avanc\'es (LMA).
 In particular, \ce{Ta2O5} and Ti:\ce{Ta2O5} have been deposited using a custom made coater machine developed to deposit the mirrors for GWD, the so-called Grand Coater (GC)\cite{GranCoater}.
 The Ti-doping concentration has been optimized in order to minimize the mechanical loss\cite{Harry_2006,Amato_2019}.
 The atomic ratio of Ti to Ta is equal to 0.27 as measured through Rutherford backscattering spectrometry (RBS).
 More information about these coatings can be found elsewhere\cite{PhysRevD.93.012007}.

 \ce{Nb2O5} and Nb:\ce{TiO2} with atomic ratio of Nb to Ti equal to 0.37, as measured through energy-dispersive X-ray spectroscopy (EDX), have been deposited by a smaller custom-designed IBS machine.
 Niobia based materials have been investigated as candidate to replace the high-index material in GWD coatings.